 Lecture and laboratory.
 Introduction to sedimentation and stratigraphy; origin and classification of sediments and sedimentary rocks; introduction to clastic and carbonate depositional environments and stratigraphic principles.
-Prerequisite: GEOL 1002, GEOL 2111.
 Laboratory fee.
+Prerequisites: GEOL 1002 and GEOL 2111.

 GEOL 3131.
 Global Climate Change.
 3 Credits.